kubev2v/migration-planner/cmd/planner-agent/COLLECTOR.md

 ```

 ## Run
-Build & run the collector code specifying credentials file as first argument and as second path to invetory file, where data should be written.
+Build & run the collector code specifying credentials file as first argument and as second path to inventory file, where data should be written.

 ```
 go run cmd/planner-agent/main.go -config ~/.planner-agent/config.yaml